VS

 Across all battles:

-Abbey Road is currently leading as the #1 contender in the Greatest Album Covers of All Time league.
-Check out the full rankings on the GOAT List.
+Abbey Road is currently leading the pack in the Greatest Album Covers of All Time league.
+You can see where all the contenders stand on the GOAT List.